citrix-openstack/blogentries/xenserver_image_to_volume.md

 In tempest test, there is a test case around creating a volume from an image.
 This basically means to get the raw bytes from an image, and write them to the volume.
-With XenServer, this works out of the box, but if you are using XenServer type images, this operation will fail.
-I decided to eliminate this gap, and implement XenServer image to volume functionality.
+With XenServer, this works out of the box, but if you are using XenServer type images, you will get unexpected results.
+Basically the image file will be written to the volume.
+We decided to eliminate this gap, and implement XenServer image to volume functionality.
+Having this feature will enable us to run boot from volume exercises as well.

 ## About XenServer Images

 As a first thing, let's get familiar with XenServer type images in OpenStack.
 If you are using XenServer with OpenStack, the images used are vhd chains inside a targz archive file.
-You might wonder why the chain is needed, but it will be clear in a second, once you look under the hood.
-For now, let's say that there could more than one `vhd` forming a chain.
+You might wonder why the chain is needed, but it will be clear in a second, once we get to snapshots.
+For now, let's say that there could be more than one `vhd` forming a chain.

 The above mentioned format could be best learned by looking at the XenAPI plugins.
 [Those plugins live in nova at the moment](https://github.com/openstack/nova/blob/master/plugins/xenserver/xenapi/etc/xapi.d/plugins/utils.py#L272).